About the Core Curriculum

-Students take the SFS Core consisting of Proseminar, Government, History, Economics, Science and Map of the Modern World, in addition to the university Core requirements of Theology, Philosophy, Writing, Humanities, Arts, Literature and Culture (HALC) and Engaging Diversity.
+In their first two years of study, students take the SFS Core consisting of Proseminar, Government, History, Economics, Science and Map of the Modern World, in addition to the university Core requirements of Theology, Philosophy, Writing, Humanities, Arts, Literature and Culture (HALC), and Engaging Diversity.
 Together these courses give students the knowledge they need to understand and solve problems while maintaining the broad nature of a liberal arts education.

 SFS Core Curriculum

 The Core Curriculum must be completed in the first two years of studies.
 Certain courses are sequenced and must be taken at specific times.

 Every student is required to take two courses in Writing and HALC

 - First course – WRIT 1145 (Fall Year 1) or WRIT 1155 (Fall Year 1)

 - Second course – WRIT 1165 (Spring Year 1) or other designated HALC* course

 - HIST 1099 – One introductory history course

 - HIST 1100:1999 – One survey history course

 - One additional history course above HIST 1100